JosePedroDias/compete/README.md

 ```
 npm run run-server &

+npm run dev
+or
 npm run run-serve-client
 ```

-You should now visit http://localhost:4173 which is serving the client code.
+You should now visit http://localhost:5173 (if dev) or http://localhost:4173 (if not dev), which is serving the client code.
-The multiplayer game server is running in [ws://localhost:9001](ws://localhost:9001).
+The multiplayer game server is running at [ws://localhost:9001](ws://localhost:9001).

 ℹ️ For most games there is a bot you can start one or multiple times by doing `npm run run-bot`.
 They tend to do dumb things but are useful nonetheless.